jorop/landscaping-docs/docs/heights.md

 After clicking save, the map centers on the new area.
 Select the coordinates in the adress bar of the browser and copy them (Ctrl+C):
 ![Import DTM files](_media/ue4_landscaping_dtm_map3.jpg)

-Back in Unreal Engine Editor paste the coordinates (Ctrl+V) in the `Corners as BBox` text input and hit `Enter`:
+Back in Unreal Engine Editor paste the coordinates (Ctrl+V) in the `Corners as Bounding Box` text input and hit `Enter`:
 ![Limit Import Area](_media/ue4_landscaping_dtm_limit_area.jpg)

 The info text should now show the new extent of the area and only this part of the heightdata will be imported.

+## Override Z Scale of generated Landscape(s)

+### High Detail Z Scale

+The vertical scale will be calculated automatically to perserve the most detail, using the maximum available Unreal Engine Landscape vertical resolution.
+Defaults to `true`.

+### Custom Landscape Z Scale

+Use this for areas with low altitude difference to correct wrong slope calculation of Marketplace Landscape Materials (like Brushify or PLE).
+Defaults to `100`.

 ## Fill the gaps (depricated, not available since release 4.0)

 Due to reprojecting the import data steep edges will appear on the outmost borders of the landscape or open world if import area is not limited.
 To prevent this and if limiting the import area is no option for you, auxiliary files can be provided.
 They should be of the same resolution and encompass the area which you want to import.
 Try it out with this corresponding set of files for the [examples](get-started.md?id=import-heightmap) from `Get Started`: [AuxiliaryExample](https://cloud.ludicdrive.com/s/Mfx0NyUsZE2PKXQ/download).
 Download and unzip the file, and select all files in the `Fill the gaps` file selection dialog.

-### World Composition Max Desired Tile Size
+### Max Desired Tile Size

 Tiles will have this width max.
 The unit here is meter.
-If the tile size is bigger than the extents, only a single landscape (not a world composition) is imported.
+If the tile size is bigger than the extents of the file (geotiff, etc.), only a single landscape (not a world composition) is imported.
+Please note: for World Partition, a different value will control the single Landscape Size -> see [Settings](settings.md?id=world-partition-max-landscape-size)

 ### Use World Partition